-For example, if your voice-over is just describing is happening on screen, without adding new context or details to what we are seeing that we might not otherwise know, then it doesn’t belong in your video.
+For example, if your voice-over is just describing is happening on the screen, without adding new context or details to what we are seeing that we might not otherwise know, then it doesn’t belong in your video.
 Just describing what an audience can see themselves does not provide value to the video, and it’s why many first-time screenwriters and filmmakers are advised not to rely on or use voice-over at all to tell their stories.

 The same is true for voice-over in advertisements and marketing videos.
 If your ad has a narrator or celebrity spokesman, that person’s voice-over should be important to the storytelling of the ad or video, not just explaining what you are seeing.

-To put it simply, your voice-over be all about your video’s WHY.
+To put it simply, your voice-over is all about your video’s WHY.
 In the same way that your video should have a purpose to exist, your voice-over should have a purpose to exist in your video.
 This can be different depending on what goal you are trying to achieve and how you are using the voice-over.

-As an example, if your video’s written script copy is the most important part, then you can use the accompanying visuals to underline certain key value points your voice-over is making.
+As an example, if your video’s written script copy is the most important part, then you can use the accompanying visuals to underline certain key-value points your voice-over is making.

 Meanwhile, if your video’s visuals are the most important part of your ad, then your voice-over should be emphasizing and adding more context or extra details to what’s being seen on screen.
-And if your voice-over isn’t necessary to communicate this video’s core idea, then maybe you don’t need voice over for this video at all.
+And if your voice-over isn’t necessary to communicate this video’s core idea, then maybe you don’t need a voice over for this video at all.

 How can you plan your video around voice-over?